 The silver screen, film, movie, cinema; no matter what you call it, since first being developed in the 1890s, this media form revolutionized the world.
+Nowadays, we can watch nearly any film with the click of a button from the comfort of our own homes.
+Films are often shown on TV channels or they can be streamed using various streaming services.
+Many of us still own DVDs too which is just another way of watching our favorite flicks.
+The movie industry is huge and involves so many people.
+So much so, there are hundreds, if not thousands, of genres we can choose from when it comes to watching a movie.
+There are even movie specialists who conduct studies to find some of the top movies of a particular genre.
+For example, if you loved movies that revolved around the thrill of gambling, you could read this list of 21 best casino films published by NewCasinoSites.
+It really is that simple.
+We have movies available at the end of our fingertips, but it hasn’t always been that way.
 Although the first films were a far cry from what we experience today, they were a novelty, a real moving photograph the world had never even imagined.
 These early films evolved at a fast rate.
 Very quickly, technology advances allowed for complex story lines including plots and screen changes.
 However they remained silent, making it difficult for the actors to portray complex emotions or concepts.
 Nevertheless, the actors solved these problems by often over exaggerating emotions and antics, additionally the produces would include a scene or so with text further explaining these story lines.
 To accompany the silent film experience, movie goers would experience live music.
 This music would assist with the building of tension or humor an enhanced the film.
 This aspect of the film still persists today and is a very important part of the film.
 The era of the silent film would come crashing down without warning.
 The end came in 1927, with the release of the first film with sound, The Jazz Singer.
 “Talkies” or synchronized sound became a phenomenon and quickly replaced the silent films of yester years.
 Talkies were new and exciting they even featured their own stars and headliners.
 The stars of silent films just couldn’t keep with the new advances and could not make the transition.
 These include such names as Mary Pickford and Douglas Fairbanks.

 With the technology of film moving forward it was now time to find a home for the growing film industry.
 In the beginning, the movie industry was centered around New York City and the East Coast.
 It was here that all the bankers, producers and actors resided.
 It was also home to the movie-going population class.
 However, by the early 1900s many production studios began looking for a new home.
 Many reasons have been explained for this move, some see it as the producers wanting independence from the studios, and others cite the weather.
 Still more believe it was due to the patents Thomas Edison enforced on the growing industry.
 With the distance, Edison faced more imposed trying to enforce them.
 Electricity was widespread but it was not nearly powerful enough to provide the lighting necessary for films.
 Perhaps it was a little of all of these reasons that the industry looked west to a little known country town in Southern California, Los Angeles.
 These early moviemakers were drawn here for the amazing year-round weather, open space and the wide variety of different scenery.